hkvalvik/grunt-style-guide/README.md

 ## Example grunt configuration:

     module.exports = function(grunt) {

         grunt.initConfig({

             'style-guide': {

                 dist: {

-                    src: 'design', // A directory containing subdirectories with design files
+                    // Point to a directory containing subdirectories with design files:
+                    src: 'design',

+                    // Save the generated json at this location.
+                    // It will contain references to all the design files in the src folder.
-                    dest: 'style-guide.json' // Where to render design-file json }
+                    dest: 'style-guide.json'
+                }
             }
         });

         grunt.loadNpmTasks('grunt-style-guide');
     };